thigley/THOS/README.md

 Languages: x86 Assembly (nasm), C (gcc)

 Currently run on: QEMU [Quick EMUlator] booting from a floppy.
-Future goal: Creat ISO image to run in a virtual machine.
+Future goal: Create ISO image to run in a virtual machine.

 ###Versions
 05/15/14